Instant Pot Teriyaki Chicken with Pineapple

 Easy Pineapple Teriyaki Chicken – Instant Pot or Crockpot!

 Asian-inspired recipes are always a hit in our house.
-But whether it’s Slow-Cooker Orange Sesame Chicken or Egg Roll Bowls, making these favorite meals at home is definitely healthier than ordering takeout.
-And I know it’s a guarantee my kids will devour them.
+But whether it’s Slow-Cooker Orange Sesame Chicken or Egg Roll Bowls, making these favorite meals at home is a more nutritious and affordable option than ordering takeout.
+Plus, I know I can make them safely gluten free.
+In this dish, the flavor of pineapple adds a subtle sweetness so perfectly balanced by all of the savory Asian-style flavors.

-The same is true with this Instant Pot Teriyaki Chicken.
-The family will definitely request that you add this to your collection of their favorite slow cooker or instant pot recipes.
-And you’ll be happy to make it a regular part of your dinnertime rotation since it’s quick, healthy, and delicious.
-The simple sauce and easy preparation will make this a go-to recipe for dinner.
-And you can even meal prep it for lunch!
+Once you’ve tried it, the family will definitely request that you add this to your collection of their favorite slow cooker or instant pot recipes.
+And you’ll be happy to make it a regular part of your dinnertime rotation.
+Here’s why:

 teriyaki chicken over cauliflower rice on a red plate with white decorative swirls

-• Pineapple Tidbits: Tenderizes the meat and adds flavor.
+• Canned Pineapple Tidbits: Save the juice from the can.
+It tenderizes the meat and adds sweetness and flavor.

-• Soy Sauce or Tamari: Make sure it is fluten free, if needed.
+• Soy Sauce or Tamari: Make sure it is gluten free, if needed.
 You can even use coconut aminos to make it paleo.

 • Sriracha: You can also use another kind of chili sauce if you prefer.

-• Rice Vinegar: The acid helps balance the sweentess.
+• Rice Vinegar: The acid helps balance the sweetness.

-• Cornstarch or Tapioca Starch – To thicken the sauce by making a slurry with water.
-Use tapioca starch for paleo.
+• Cornstarch: To thicken the sauce by making a slurry with water.
+You can substitute tapioca starch for paleo.

 • Optional garnishes: sesame seeds, julienned carrots or scallions.